sidsaurb/elf-structure/README.md

   [Nr] Name              Type            Address          Off    Size   ES Flg Lk Inf Al [ 0]                   NULL            0000000000000000 000000 000000 00      0   0  0
   [ 1] .interp           PROGBITS        0000000000000318 000318 00001c 00   A  0   0  1
-  [ 2] .note.gnu.property NOTE            0000000000000338 000338 000030 00   A  0   0  8
+    Contains the string /lib64/ld-linux-x86-64.so.2  - try readelf -x .interp main-lazy [ 2] .note.gnu.property NOTE            0000000000000338 000338 000030 00   A  0   0  8
+    Don't know what this is yet
   [ 3] .note.gnu.build-id NOTE            0000000000000368 000368 000024 00   A  0   0  4
+    Don't know what this is yet
   [ 4] .note.ABI-tag     NOTE            000000000000038c 00038c 000020 00   A  0   0  4
+    Don't know what this is yet
   [ 5] .gnu.hash         GNU_HASH        00000000000003b0 0003b0 000024 00   A  6   0  8
+    Don't know what this is yet
   [ 6] .dynsym           DYNSYM          00000000000003d8 0003d8 0000a8 18   A  7   1  8
-  [ 7] .dynstr           STRTAB          0000000000000480 000480 00009e 00   A  0   0  1
+    This is a symbol table which contains all the symbols in the program that are undefined.
+This is a subset of .symtab [ 7] .dynstr           STRTAB          0000000000000480 000480 00009e 00   A  0   0  1 This is a string table which contains list of string referred to by .dynsym and .dynamic sections.
+This contains entry repeated from .strtab. i.e. same name are also present in .strtab
   [ 8] .gnu.version      VERSYM          000000000000051e 00051e 00000e 02   A  6   0  2
+    Don't know what this is yet
   [ 9] .gnu.version_r    VERNEED         0000000000000530 000530 000030 00   A  7   1  8
+    Don't know what this is yet
   [10] .rela.dyn         RELA            0000000000000560 000560 0000c0 18   A  6   0  8
+    This is a relocation table which is a subset of .dynsym.
+It contains records that are dynamically resolved by runtime linker using a mechanism I don't know yet.
+Addresses for symbols in this table don't seem to be loading lazily, rather they are getting loaded at load time itself.
+Even if you specity -Wl,-z,lazy.
+One of the symbols in this section __cxa_finalize appears in .plt.got section of code.
+Its instructions are very similar to .plt.sec section code which is actually used for lazy loading.
+But code in .plt.got does not do lazy loading.
   [11] .rela.plt         RELA            0000000000000620 000620 000018 18  AI  6  24  8
+    This is a relocation table which is a subset of .dynsym.
+It contains record that can be lazily loaded or loaded at start depending on flag.
+This i understand.
+It loads corresponding entry from GOT and jumps to that instuction.
+If the symbol is loaded, it goes to corresponding instruction of the loaded function, if not it jumps to corresponding entry in .plt section. -Wl,-z,lazy affects this.
   [12] .init             PROGBITS        0000000000001000 001000 00001b 00  AX  0   0  4
+    Don't know what this is yet
   [13] .plt              PROGBITS        0000000000001020 001020 000020 10  AX  0   0 16
+    It contains code for jumpling to dynamic linker.
+It has similar instructions for each symbol in .rela.plt, that ultimately jumps to dynamic linker
   [14] .plt.got          PROGBITS        0000000000001040 001040 000010 10  AX  0   0 16
-  [15] .plt.sec          PROGBITS        0000000000001050 001050 000010 10  AX  0   0 16
+    This section contains code for .rela.dyn symbols.
+Refer its description [15] .plt.sec          PROGBITS        0000000000001050 001050 000010 10  AX  0   0 16
-  [16] .text             PROGBITS        0000000000001060 001060 000119 00  AX  0   0 16
+    This section contains code for .rela.plt symbols.
+Refer its description [16] .text             PROGBITS        0000000000001060 001060 000119 00  AX  0   0 16
+    Acutal code for program
   [17] .fini             PROGBITS        000000000000117c 00117c 00000d 00  AX  0   0  4
+    Don't know what this is yet
   [18] .rodata           PROGBITS        0000000000002000 002000 000004 04  AM  0   0  4
-  [19] .eh_frame_hdr     PROGBITS        0000000000002004 002004 000034 00   A  0   0  4
+    Read only data in the program.
+Refer .data section description [19] .eh_frame_hdr     PROGBITS        0000000000002004 002004 000034 00   A  0   0  4
+    Don't know what this is yet
   [20] .eh_frame         PROGBITS        0000000000002038 002038 0000ac 00   A  0   0  8
+    Don't know what this is yet
   [21] .init_array       INIT_ARRAY      0000000000003d98 002d98 000008 08  WA  0   0  8
+    Contains list of addresses of functions that needs to be called to initialize global variables before the control is handled to main.
+One for each translation unit statically linked.
   [22] .fini_array       FINI_ARRAY      0000000000003da0 002da0 000008 08  WA  0   0  8
+    Contains list of addresses of functions that needs to be called before program exits.
+One for each translation unit statically linked.
   [23] .dynamic          DYNAMIC         0000000000003da8 002da8 000210 10  WA  7   0  8
+    Table of structures that guide the dynamic properties of this program.
+For example: rpath, list of dynamically linked libraries, bind now vs bind lazily.
+These 2 i understand rest I don't
   [24] .got              PROGBITS        0000000000003fb8 002fb8 000048 08  WA  0   0  8
+    Global offset table that contains the mapping of all the undefined and dynamically linked symbols: variables and functions.
+All variables are bound at load time.
+Functions we can choose to bind lazily or at load time using flag: -Wl,-z,now or -Wl,-z,lazy.
+Instant binding by default if you don't specify anything. man page of ld says otherwise
   [25] .data             PROGBITS        0000000000004000 003000 000010 00  WA  0   0  8
+    Contains the Initialized global variables.
+For example int a = 10 in globa scope, Here 10 will go in .data.
+But int a = 0, it will go in .bss.
+What goes where amonst .bss and .data and .rodata is to the complier for great extent.
   [26] .bss              NOBITS          0000000000004010 003010 000008 00  WA  0   0  1
+    Contains uninitialized global primitive vairiables and zero initialized global primitive variables and gloablly initilized object variables. .bss is guaranteed to be initilized to zero by loader.
+For initialized global objects: objects are constructed even before main is caled. see description of .init_array.
+My hunch is Local staic variables should also be stored this way.
+But I am not sure. .bss section does not utilize any space on the executable file and is only initialized to zero by loader.
+An optimization to save disk space.
   [27] .comment          PROGBITS        0000000000000000 003010 00002b 01  MS  0   0  1
+    Don't know what this is yet
   [28] .symtab           SYMTAB          0000000000000000 003040 000360 18     29  18  8
+    This is the table which contains all the defined and undefined symbols in the program and infromation about them.
   [29] .strtab           STRTAB          0000000000000000 0033a0 0001d4 00      0   0  1
-  [30] .shstrtab         STRTAB          0000000000000000 003574 00011a 00      0   0  1
+    This table contains the names of all the symbols contained in the program.
+Referred by .symtab [30] .shstrtab         STRTAB          0000000000000000 003574 00011a 00      0   0  1
+    Section Header string table.
+This table contains names of all the sections that are in the program.
 Key to Flags:
   W (write), A (alloc), X (execute), M (merge), S (strings), I (info), L (link order), O (extra OS processing required), G (group), T (TLS),